muchdogesec/stix2arango/tests/README.md

 * test 5: This tests the logic of where an update to only the `modified` property changes.
 The bundles are imported with the lowest `modifed` time first and highest `modified` time last (in time order)
 * test 6: almost identical to 5, however, the bundles are imported in reverse order with the highest `modifed` time first and lowest `modified` time last (in reverse time order)
 * test 7: makes sure default imported objects are imported correctly, and that they are not updated between updates
+* test 8: contains a bundle with 2 sets of duplicate objects (both exact copies)

 ## Running tests